-Facility Modifications in Reporting Year 2019 - The District is in the process of completing a major intake system upgrade that will improve the reliability and ease of maintenance of the intake pumps during both high and low flow conditions.
-The main features of the project include installing a new intake structure that can withstand flood and drought conditions as well as the increased bedload from the San Clemente Dam removal project two years ago, and a new Recirculating Aquaculture System (RAS) that can be operated in times of low flow or high turbidity to keep the fish healthy.
-This project is financed by funds from the California American Water (Cal-Am) Settlement agreement with the National Marine Fisheries Service (NMFS) administered through the State Coastal Conservancy (SCC), and is expected to be completed in 2020.
+Facility Modifications in Reporting Year 2020 - The District completed the major intake system upgrade that will improve the reliability and ease of maintenance of the intake pumps during both high and low flow conditions.
+The main features of the project included installing a new intake structure that can withstand flood and drought conditions as well as the increased bedload from the San Clemente Dam removal project four years ago, and a new Recirculating Aquaculture System (RAS) that can be operated in times of low flow or high turbidity to maintain fish health.
+This project was funded by the California American Water (Cal-Am) settlement agreement with the National Marine Fisheries Service (NMFS) administered through the State Coastal Conservancy (SCC).